Noah4u76/honeypot-chat/README.md

-# SecureChat
+# HoneyPot-Chat

-SecureChat is a real-time chat system built with Node.js and WebSockets.
-It supports user authentication authentication with strong password requirements, message encryption, rate limiting, and comprehensive logging.
-This updated version uses a secure WebSocket connection (wss://) over HTTPS.
-This chat application serves as a secure chat room for global and private chats between users.
+HoneyPot-Chat is a real-time chat system built with Node.js and WebSockets.
+It supports user authentication with strong password requirements, message encryption, rate limiting, and comprehensive logging.
+This application has been migrated to Railway and uses secure WebSocket connections (wss://) for global and private chats between users.

+## Live Demo

+Visit the live application: [HoneyPot-Chat on Railway](https://honey-pot-chat-production.up.railway.app/)

 ## Features

 - **Real-Time Messaging:**
   Send and receive messages instantly using WebSockets, supporting global and private chat communication.

-- **User Authentication:**
+- **Enhanced Authentication:**
-  Users log in using a username and password.
-Passwords are hashed with bcrypt and stored in a local `users.json` file.
-New accounts will be required to follow new password security requirements.
+  Users can create accounts or log in with existing credentials.
+Passwords are hashed with bcrypt and stored in MongoDB (with file-based fallback).
+The system includes proper authentication state management and secure redirects.

-- **Password Security**
+- **Password Security:**
   - Minimum 8 characters
   - At least one uppercase letter
   - At least one lowercase letter